aws/universal-test-runner/protocol/rfcs/0001/README.md

 * `TEP_VERSION` (string; required): The version of the protocol being used, adhering to [semantic-versioning](https://semver.org/).
   * Example: `export TEP_VERSION="0.1.0"`
-  * If this value is absent, runners must ignore all other environment variables, and should print a warning indicating that TEP_VERSION was not identified.
+  * If this value is absent, runners must use the latest version of the protocol supported supported by the runner, and should print a warning indicating that TEP_VERSION was not identified.
   * If a runner does not support the version indicated, it must fail with an error.
 * `TEP_TESTS_TO_RUN` (string; optional): Pipe-separated list of test names to be executed by the runner.
   * Example: `export TEP_TESTS_TO_RUN="test1|test4|test9"`